Best exercise bikes for home workouts and spin classes 2024

 Electro-Magnetic resistance systems

-Recently these have become the pièce de résistance of exercise bikes and smart bikes.
+Recently these have become the pièce de résistance of exercise bikes.
 By passing an electrical current through magnets you can make the magnets more or less attractive to each other.
 The resistance in an electromagnetic exercise or smart bike is controlled by the level of electric current passing through the magnets that flank either side of the flywheel.
-More current equals more magnetic force, increasing the resistance, making it harder for you to turn it.
+More current equals more magnetic force, increasing the resistance, and making it harder for you to turn it.

 The biggest benefit of the electromagnetic resistance system is that it can be controlled by the rider, by pushing a button, running pre-programmed software built into the bike or, with the correct connectivity, a remote third party, allowing for virtual riding on platforms such as Zwift or TrainerRoad.